bigboyconst/VBC2/README.md

 Now, everything should be properly set up for you to push and pull from the repo.

-### MacOS
+### MacOS / Linux

-For MacOS, you'll follow the same procedure, except when right clicking on the `Mods` folder, you'll want to click on `New Terminal at Folder`.
+For MacOS or Linx, you'll follow the same procedure, except when right clicking on the `Mods` folder, you'll want to click on `New Terminal at Folder`.
 Then, copy paste the same command as earlier to clone the repository and follow the same steps for GitHub desktop to be able to push and pull.